octopress/multilingual/README.md

 ## Configuration

+You can  for standard language codes.

-First, be sure to configure your Jekyll site's main language, for example:
+First, be sure to configure your Jekyll site's main language.
+An site written primarily in English would add this to its Jekyll configuration:

 ```yaml
 lang: en
 ```

 Here we are setting the default language to English.
 Posts without a defined language will be treated as English posts.
+For a list of standard language codes, refer to [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 ## Defining a post's language